Zwemvest/kingmaker/docs/Playing Notes/Calendar.md

 |4424|	Vizcarra family establishes the city-state of Sezgin.|
 |4434|	Mayor Aindon builds the River Gate beneath the Great Bridge in Heibarr.
 The Black Sisters of [[Gyronna]] arrive in Heibarr.|
 |4435|	Heibarr’s River Gate is destroyed; Heibarr is abandoned.|
+|4499|  Choral the Conqueror unites Issia and Rostland as the newly founded kingdom of Brevoy.
 |4500|	Several Aldori families, fleeing [[Choral-Rogarvia\|Choral]] the Conqueror’s invasion of [[Rostland]], occupy [[Mivon-City]].|
 |4502|	Maashinelle, Lockridge, and Sezgin unite under the Triunes of [[Lambreth]].|
 |4534|	The Aldori consolidate their control of [[Mivon-City]] and nearly succeed in conquering Pitax, opening a long period of hostility between the two [[River-Kingdoms\|River Kingdoms]].
 A Pitaxian sellsword named Pietr Liacenza leads the armies of [[Mivon-City]] into a trap at Wolf’s Ravine, slaughtering [[Mivon-City]]’s forces and marking the Liacenza family’s rise to power in Pitax.|